Research-Based Argument (RBA)

 You might find it helpful to keep the following tips in mind to guide you in your writing and research:

-• Establish a strong, unique, specific, manageable, and compelling thesis.
+• Establishing a strong, unique, specific, manageable, arguable, and compelling thesis tales time.
 Although your thesis will definitely evolve as you move through the writing and drafting process, arriving at a specific and unified working thesis by the proposal stage will really help.

 • Your RBA is not intended to be—and should not become—a narrative of your research process or a mere summary of sources.
 It is your unique argument, woven through a web of other voices all confronting the same set of issues.
-As in your TIC, parts of which might migrate over to your RBA, you must organize these voices and control them with your authorial voice and persona.
+As in your TIC, parts of which might migrate over to your RBA, you must organize these voices and engage them by being fully present in the conversation.

 • As always, document your sources as you go and format your paper according to MLA guidelines.
 You need to include the MLA works cited list in your RBA rough draft as well.